luardo/devicedetector/README.md

 `cd client/`
 `docker-compose up -d --build`

+Add `test-app.loc` to your /etc/hosts file
+`your.docker.ip.address test-app.loc`

-The react app should be accessible under `localhost:3000`
+The react app should be accessible under `test-app.loc:3000`

 ## Contributing